brennv/openshiftv3-training/beta-4-setup.md

 duties.
 See the [appendix on dnsmasq](#appendix---dnsmasq-setup) if you can't easily manipulate your existing DNS environment.

-### Assumptions
-In most cases you will see references to "example.com" and other FQDNs related to it.
-If you choose not to use "example.com" in your configuration, that is fine, but remember that you will have to adjust files and actions accordingly.

-### Git
-You will either need internet access or read and write access to an internal http-based git server where you will duplicate the public code repositories used in the labs.

-### Preparing Each VM
-Once your VMs are built and you have verified DNS and network connectivity you
-can:

-* Configure yum / subscription manager as follows:

-        subscription-manager repos --disable="*"
-        subscription-manager repos \
-        --enable="rhel-7-server-rpms" \
-        --enable="rhel-7-server-extras-rpms" \
-        --enable="rhel-7-server-optional-rpms" \
-        --enable="rhel-server-7-ose-beta-rpms"

-    **Note:** You will have had to register/attach your system first.
-Also, *rhel-server-7-ose-beta-rpms* is not a typo.
-The name will change at GA to be consistent with the RHEL channel names.

-* Import the GPG key for beta:

-        rpm --import /etc/pki/rpm-gpg/RPM-GPG-KEY-redhat-beta

-Onn **each** VM:

-1. Install deltarpm to make package updates a little faster:

-        yum -y install deltarpm

-1. Install missing packages:

-        yum -y install wget vim-enhanced net-tools bind-utils tmux git

-1. Update:

-        yum -y update

-### Docker Storage Setup (optional, recommended)
-**IMPORTANT:** The default docker storage configuration uses loopback devices and is not appropriate for production.
-Red Hat considers the dm.thinpooldev storage option to be the only appropriate configuration for production use.

-If you want to configure the storage for Docker, you'll need to first install Docker, as the installer currently does not auto-configure this storage setup for you.

-    yum -y install docker

-Make sure that you are running at least `docker-1.6.2-6.el7.x86_64`.

-In order to use dm.thinpooldev you must have an LVM thinpool available, the `docker-storage-setup` package will assist you in configuring LVM.
-However you must provision your host to fit one of these three scenarios :

-*  Root filesystem on LVM with free space remaining on the volume group.
-Run `docker-storage-setup` with no additional configuration, it will allocate the remaining space for the thinpool.

-*  A dedicated LVM volume group where you'd like to reate your thinpool

-        echo <<EOF > /etc/sysconfig/docker-storage-setup
-        VG=docker-vg
-        SETUP_LVM_THIN_POOL=yes
-        EOF
-        docker-storage-setup

-*  A dedicated block device, which will be used to create a volume group and thinpool

-        cat <<EOF > /etc/sysconfig/docker-storage-setup
-        DEVS=/dev/vdc
-        VG=docker-vg
-        SETUP_LVM_THIN_POOL=yes
-        EOF
-        docker-storage-setup

-Once complete you should have a thinpool named `docker-pool` and docker should be configured to use it in `/etc/sysconfig/docker-storage`.

-    # lvs
-    LV                  VG        Attr       LSize  Pool Origin Data%  Meta% Move Log Cpy%Sync Convert docker-pool         docker-vg twi-a-tz-- 48.95g             0.00   0.44

-    # cat /etc/sysconfig/docker-storage
-    DOCKER_STORAGE_OPTIONS=--storage-opt dm.fs=xfs --storage-opt dm.thinpooldev=/dev/mapper/openshift--vg-docker--pool

-**Note:** If you had previously used docker with loopback storage you should clean out `/var/lib/docker` This is a destructive operation and will delete all images and containers on the host.

-    systemctl stop docker
-    rm -rf /var/lib/docker/*
-    systemctl start docker

-### Grab Docker Images (Optional, Recommended)
-**If you want** to pre-fetch Docker images to make the first few things in your environment happen **faster**, you'll need to first install Docker if you didn't install it when (optionally) configuring the Docker storage previously.

-    yum -y install docker

-Make sure that you are running at least `docker-1.6.2-6.el7.x86_64`.

-You'll need to add `--insecure-registry 0.0.0.0/0` to your `/etc/sysconfig/docker` `OPTIONS`.
-Then:

-    systemctl start docker

-On all of your systems, grab the following docker images:

-    docker pull registry.access.redhat.com/openshift3_beta/ose-haproxy-router:v0.5.2.2
-    docker pull registry.access.redhat.com/openshift3_beta/ose-deployer:v0.5.2.2
-    docker pull registry.access.redhat.com/openshift3_beta/ose-sti-builder:v0.5.2.2
-    docker pull registry.access.redhat.com/openshift3_beta/ose-sti-image-builder:v0.5.2.2
-    docker pull registry.access.redhat.com/openshift3_beta/ose-docker-builder:v0.5.2.2
-    docker pull registry.access.redhat.com/openshift3_beta/ose-pod:v0.5.2.2
-    docker pull registry.access.redhat.com/openshift3_beta/ose-docker-registry:v0.5.2.2
-    docker pull registry.access.redhat.com/openshift3_beta/sti-basicauthurl:latest
-    docker pull registry.access.redhat.com/openshift3_beta/ose-keepalived-ipfailover:v0.5.2.2

-It may be advisable to pull the following Docker images as well, since they are used during the various labs:

-    docker pull registry.access.redhat.com/openshift3_beta/ruby-20-rhel7
-    docker pull registry.access.redhat.com/openshift3_beta/mysql-55-rhel7
-    docker pull registry.access.redhat.com/jboss-eap-6/eap-openshift
-    docker pull openshift/hello-openshift:v0.4.3

-**Note:** If you built your VM for a previous beta version and at some point used an older version of Docker, you need to *reinstall* or *remove+install* Docker after removing `/etc/sysconfig/docker`.
-The options in the config file changed and RPM will not overwrite your existing file if you just do a "yum update".

-    yum -y remove docker
-    rm /etc/sysconfig/docker*
-    yum -y install docker

 ### Clone the openshiftv3-training Repository
 On ose-master, clone the training git repository: